Harvick has Cup title shot after 3rd straight Texas fall win

 Kevin Harvick won the fall Cup race at Texas for the third year in a row Sunday, again taking one of the championship-contending spots at NASCAR's season finale in two weeks.

-Harvick won from the pole, leading 120 of 334 laps in the No. 4 Ford for Stewart-Haas Racing.
-He took the lead for the seventh and final time on lap 255, and finished 1 1/2 seconds ahead of teammate Aric Almirola.
+Harvick won from the pole, leading 119 of 334 laps in the No. 4 Ford for Stewart-Haas Racing.
+He led six times, including the final 21 laps, and finished 1 1/2 seconds ahead of teammate Aric Almirola.
 Daniel Suarez, another Stewart-Haas driver who is still unsigned for next season, finished third.

 With Martin Truex Jr. already locked in for the final four Nov.
 17 at Homestead-Miami Speedway, the final two spots for the title run will be determined next week at Phoenix.